What is GDPR Compliance + Checklist Your Company Needs to Follow

 The EU can level fines against companies that don’t achieve compliance.
 Since the legislation is quite broad right now, it’s important to be conservative with your use and storage of data.

-One of the most important aspects of GDPR compliance relates to how you collect information.
-If you want to build your email list with lead magnets, for instance, you need a way to make sure you’re only reaching consumers who really want to hear from you.
+One of the most important aspects of GDPR compliance relates to how you collect data.
+If you want to build your email list with lead magnets, for instance, you need to ensure you’re only reaching consumers who really want to hear from you.

 We’ve created a helpful tutorial on how to enable GDPR through your Hello Bar account.

 You can do this with a Hello Bar.
-Make it clear, for instance, that you only intend to use the information collected for marketing purposes and that you won’t share it with any third party.
+Make it clear, for instance, that you only intend to use the information collected for email marketing purposes and won’t share it with any third party.

 It’s as easy as the click of a button.
-When you’re setting up a Hello Bar, just switch the “GDPR Compliant” toggle to “ON.”
+When setting up a Hello Bar, switch the “GDPR Compliant” toggle to “ON.”

 Hello Bar can also help you incentivize marketing without penalty.
-For instance, if your lead generation strategy involves asking for email addresses in exchange for an e-book, consent isn’t sufficient.
+For instance, more than consent is required if your lead generation strategy involves collecting email addresses in exchange for an e-book.
 However, if your email content includes coupons, discount codes, giveaways, and other advantages, you remain compliant.

 GDPR Compliance Checklist